ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 - No need to build everything twice.
   Just what is needed in each phase is built, and just when it's needed.

-- No risk of CPPing away the splice, because we aren't faking it with build == host native builds.
+- No risk of CPPing away the splice, as with dumping and loading, because we aren't faking it with build == host native builds.
   ``ios_HOST_OS`` is independent of any ``*_BUILD_OS`` macro.

 To do this, we need to cleanly separate the stages induced by quoting and splicing.